andrebrener/numerai_models/README.md

 # Prediction to Numerai Models

-This is an application that uses ML models to compete in Numerai tournaments.
+This is an application that uses Machine Learning models to compete in Numerai tournaments.
 The scripts are written and intended to use with Python 3.

 ## Getting Started